ostreedev/ostree/docs/manual/introduction.md

 ## Introduction

-OSTree an upgrade system for Linux-based operating systems that performs atomic upgrades of complete filesystem trees.
+OSTree is an upgrade system for Linux-based operating systems that performs atomic upgrades of complete filesystem trees.
 It is not a package system; rather, it is intended to complement them.
 A primary model is composing packages on a server, and then